Smart Lifting vs Full Automation: Finding the Balance in Manufacturing Efficiency

 - No complex programming or integration.

-Supports Human Labour
+Supports Human Labor

 - Reduces strain and injury, extending worker longevity.